RedisLabs/redislabs-docs/content/rv/quick-setup.md

 database information.
 Provide a payment method by selecting an existing one or click on the **+** button to add a new one.
-A $100 creadit will be assigned to the new subscription for a free trial.
+A $100 credit will be assigned to the new subscription for a free trial.

 ![review_create](/images/rv/review_create.png?width=800&height=594)